Roaches in Florida

 • Under rocks

 Australian roaches are both dangerous and destructive.
-Once an Australia roach is indoors, they have been known to eat holes in clothing and feed upon household items like book covers, making them quite destructive.
-And, in true roach fashion, these creatures come in contact with some nasty germs and disease-causing pathogens in their travels through sewers and trash, which they then so generously leave on your counters, in your pantry and all over your home.
-This puts Australian roaches in the ‘danger column’ for health risk.
+Once an Australian roach is indoors, they have been known to eat holes in clothing and feed upon household items like book covers, making them quite destructive.
+And, in true roach fashion, these creatures come in contact with some nasty germs and disease-causing pathogens in their travels through sewers and trash, which they then so generously leave on your counters, in your pantry, and all over your home.
+This puts Australian roaches in the “danger column” for health risks.

 Brown-banded Cockroaches